Role of the Nurse in Pain Management

 - and side effects of the medication to be administered.
 (Gordon et al 2004)

-Consistent with the licensee’s scope of practice, both the RN and LPN is accountable for implementing the pain management plan including pharmacologic, non-pharmacologic and complimentary interventions utilizing their knowledge, skills and abilities and organization policy.
+The RN and LPN are accountable for implementing the pain management plan including pharmacologic, non-pharmacologic and complimentary interventions utilizing their knowledge, skills and abilities and organization policy.
 (NDAC Section 54-05-01-03 & 54-05-02-03).

 NDCC 43-12.1 Nurse Practices Act